Cursillo: History

 Cursillos first appeared in Spain in 1944.
-A layman named Eduardo Bonnín and group of close collaborators started celebrating them on different places on Majorca at about one per year.
+A layman named Eduard Bonnin and group of close collaborators started celebrating them on different places on Majorca at about one per year.
 When endorsed by the bishop in 1949, it picked up strength and began spreading to Spain and the rest of the world, to the point that it became an active renewal movement in the Church.
 In 1957, the movement had spread to North America, when the first American cursillo was held in Waco, Texas.
 In 1959, the Cursillo spread throughout Texas and to Phoenix, Arizona.
 In August of that year, the first national convention of spiritual directors was held, and Ultreya magazine began publication.
 In 1960, growth of the Cursillo quickened in the American Southwest, and weekends were held for the first time in the East in New York City and Lorain Ohio.

 Until 1961, all weekends were held in Spanish.
 That year the first English-speaking weekend was held in San Angelo, Texas.
 Also in 1961, first weekends were held in San Francisco, California; Gary, Indiana; Lansing, Michigan; Guaynabo, Puerto Rico; and Gallup, New Mexico.
 In 1962, the Cursillo Movement came to the Eastern United States.
 Weekends were held in Cincinnati, Brooklyn, Saginaw, Miami, Chicago, Detroit, Newark, Baltimore, Grand Rapids, Kansas City and Boston.
 In the West, the first weekends were held in Monterey, Sacramento, Los Angeles, Pueblo and Yakima.
 The movement spread rapidly with the early centers carrying the Cursillo to nearby dioceses.
 By 1981, almost all of the 160 dioceses in the United States had introduced the Cursillo Movement.

 The Cursillo Movement in the United States was organized on a national basis in 1965.
 A National Secretariat was formed and the National Cursillo Office (currently in Jarrell, Texas) was established.
 It is joined to the United States Conference of Catholic Bishops through an official liaison in the person of Bishop Emeritus Carlos A. Sevilla S.J. from the Diocese of Yakima, and through the Bishops' Secretariat for the Laity in Washington, D.C.
 The spiritual advisor for the movement in the United States is Rev. Alex Waraksa from the Diocese of Knoxville, Tennessee.

 In 1980, the Cursillo Movement established a worldwide international office, the OMCC (Organismo Mundial de Cursillos de Cristiandad).
 The international office is located in Portugal for the 2014–2017 term.

 Today, Cursillo is a worldwide movement with centers in nearly all South and Central American countries, the United States, Canada, Mexico, Puerto Rico, Great Britain, Ireland, France, Spain, Portugal, Italy, Germany, Austria, Australia, New Zealand Aotearoa, Japan, Korea, Taiwan, the Philippines, Sri Lanka and in several African countries.
 The movement is recognized by the Holy See as member of the International Catholic Organizations of the Pontifical Council for the Laity in Rome.